rachelgrau/toDoApp/README.md

 - <b>ToDoItem.[h/m]</b>: this class represents a To-do object.
 It stores the to-do's name, description, priority, and whether it's completed.
 For now we store a user's to-dos on their phone (not a backend, not Core Data) with NSUserDefaults (temporary hack).

 <b>DECISIONS I MADE ALONG THE WAY:</b>
 - Hacky fix for data persistence: I'm storing the user's to-dos in NSUserDefaults.
 This is hacky and not ideal (NSUserDefaults meant to store state, not things like objects).
 Should use a backend database or Core Data.
+I just did this in the interest of time.
 - Design: since it's a to-do app, I figure users will be using it to feel organized.
 So, I focused on making the design look very clean, minimalistic, and organized.
 I use blue as the action color (associated with stability, trust, cleanliness) and shades of gray everywhere else.
 - Design: at first I had the first screen as a to-do list with an add button at the top.
 The add button took you to a new screen where you'd fill out the title of the to-do, a description, and whether it was high priority (very similar to how the ToDoItemViewController turned out).
 However, I had a couple friends try the app and found that they just wanted to be able to add to-dos really quickly.
 So, I changed the design to have a textfield up top on the very first screen that allows users to add to-dos really quickly (and then edit them if they want to add description/priority).
 - I designed all the (very simple) graphics: check mark, priority icon, app icon.